- Copywriting Services

 But what if you’re not selling in person?
 What if you have to rely on your written words to sell for you?
 Then you’d better be sure you’ve chosen the right words.

 Selling products online is nothing new.
 But with more and more people choosing e-commerce as their primary sales channel, especially since the COVID-19 pandemic, the competition has grown exponentially.

 Search for almost any product, and you’re likely to get dozens and possibly hundreds of online retailers selling it.
 When you’re the consumer, that’s a sweet situation.
 You can easily find precisely what you need and price shop to get the best deal.

 But what if you’re the seller?
 That’s a tough nut to crack.
 If online selling is your meal ticket, you either need a rare, uncommon product or you’ll have to find some other way to stand out.

-In addition to good photos, your product descriptions better also be highly persuasive if you’re to succeed at e-commerce.
+In addition to good photos, your product descriptions better be highly persuasive if you’re to succeed at e-commerce.
 They also need to be unique.
 If you’re displaying the same manufacturer-provided description as 30 of your competitors, you don’t stand a chance of getting the reader to reach for his wallet.

 Here then are some techniques e-commerce and catalog copywriters use to write about products and convert online visitors into customers.